 Students must complete a consecutive two-quarter long community-based research internship under the supervision of an SPRC mentor.
 Students will receive 6 total units for their internships, which are all unpaid positions.
 The primary learning goal of these internships is for students to apply their coursework and implementation science in a community or lab setting by engaging community members and faculty to create innovative, research-based, chronic disease prevention solutions addressing community health challenges.

-CHPR students (not including coterminal students) will enroll in Program Internship and Engagement (CHPR 239) during the Autumn, Winter, and Spring Quarters and Community-Based Research Internship (CHPR 299) during the Winter and Spring Quarters.
+CHPR students (not including coterminal students) will enroll in Community-Based Research Internship (CHPR 299) during the Winter and Spring Quarters.

 Important Note about Beginning Your Internship (for coterminal students only)

-Coterminal students must fulfill the following requirements in order to enroll in Program Internship and Engagement (CHPR 239) and Community-Based Research Internship (CHPR 299):
+Coterminal students must fulfill the following requirements in order to enroll in Community-Based Research Internship (CHPR 299):

 - Complete or be enrolled in one of the following courses: